bobdenotter/many-eyes-of-making/Session recap/Apex Predator.md

 Still frightened, the three guardians move backwards as [[Nerima]] speaks.
-“Oh great Rashaak, we are your humble servants still, what can we do for you?”
-Rashaak calls them fools, pointing out they’re standing right next to the traitor.
+“Oh great [[Rashaak]], we are your humble servants still, what can we do for you?” [[Rashaak]] calls them fools, pointing out they’re standing right next to the traitor.
 Rydia, also frightened, backs away as her shadow moves towards the dragon.
 She holds up her hands.
 “I never betrayed anyone.
 I mean, my parents were … but that was different.
 What’re you talking about?” she stammers as she keeps moving away.